 If you accept Upstart’s offer by 5 p.m.
 Eastern Time on a weekday, your money may be deposited in your account as soon as the next business day.

 Funds for educational-related purposes will take an extra three business days to process.

 Upstart offers applicants a unique opportunity to use personal data, such as education and job history, to bolster their applications and secure competitive loans that they may not otherwise have been able to get.

 Depending on your credit history and personal background, you may be able to secure a lower APR than you’d get from another lender or get approved for a loan that other lenders refused to fund.
-However, don’t accept a loan offer through Upstart until you’ve compared it to offers that you’ve received from other lenders.
-Some loans you get through Upstart could have exceptionally high APRs and fees, so you’ll want to make sure you’re getting the best deal possible for you.
+However, don’t accept an offer through Upstart until you compare the offer you get to offers from other lenders.
+Some offers you get through Upstart could have exceptionally high APRs and fees, so you’ll want to make sure you’re getting the best deal possible for you.

 We look at 40 data points from dozens of financial institutions to evaluate lenders for our personal loan reviews.
 Because a loan’s APR can dramatically impact the total cost you pay, we weight that feature the heaviest.
 But since a great APR usually requires at least a good credit score, we also give points to lenders who may have a higher potential APR but offer loans to people with less-than-perfect credit scores.